 Lewisburg is a river town where flooding is possible.
-Flash floods are dangerous and require careful attention to guidance from the Department of Public Safety.
-The Department of Public Safety monitors threats of flood and severe weather that may impact campus through the Union County Communications Center.
+Flash floods are dangerous and require careful attention to guidance from the Department of Public Safety, which monitors threats of flood and severe weather that may impact campus through the Union County Communications Center.
 The Department of Public Safety will deliver instructions for preparation and/or evacuation to the campus community as directed by the Union County Emergency Management Agency.